sirmbcode/rtmonomidipy3test/README.md

 # rtmonoaudio2midi
-Real-time note recognition in monophonic audio stream
+Real-time note recognition in monophonic audio stream by https://github.com/aniawsz refactored to python3

 Please install all the dependencies from `requirements.txt` file by executing:
 `pip install -r requirements.txt`